The Access Layer Your LLM Security Stack Is Missing

 When enterprises began deploying LLMs internally, the first wave of security concern focused on outputs.
 Could the model be jailbroken?
 Could it generate harmful content?
 Could it be manipulated into revealing its system prompt?

 Those concerns were legitimate.
 The response was a generation of guardrail tools that inspect prompts and filter outputs.
 They are now widely deployed.
-And they are largely solving last year's problem.
+And they are largely solving last year’s problem.
+Access governance is the access-layer counterpart to the broader TrustOps discipline enterprises are now building.

 The risk in 2026 is not what your LLM says.
 It is what your LLM can see.